ah01/FloodFox/readme.md

 # Flood Fox #

 *System for monitoring water level of small rivers.
-System agragates current values and keep an eye on possible flood situation.*
+System aggregates current values and keep an eye on possible flood situation.*

 ## Intro ##